 - Learn your legal rights as an injured maritime worker

 It is also categorized by the part of the body or muscle groups affected.
-Quadriplegia refers to paralysis in all of the limbs, both arms and both legs, as well as in most of the trunk of the body.
+Quadriplegia refers to paralysis in all of the limbs, arms, and legs, as well as in most of the body’s trunk.

 - Spinal injuries in C4 through C8 cause varying degrees of paralysis, but all four limbs are still impacted.
-With these lower injuries, a person will have more function, such as the ability to breathe without a ventilator, or even some movement in the hands.
+With these lower injuries, a person will have more function, such as the ability to breathe without a ventilator or even some movement in the hands.

 Causes of Quadriplegia